docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 3. Duplicate explicit hyperlink targets are removed, and level-2 (warning) system messages are inserted.

-4. Exception: duplicate `external hyperlink targets`_ (identical reference names and referenced URIs) do not conflict, and are not removed.
+4. Exception: duplicate external or indirect hyperlink targets (identical reference names and referenced URIs or hyperlink references) do not conflict, one is removed.

 System messages are inserted where target links have been removed.
 See "Error Handling" in `PEP 258`_.